Copyright 2006/2007 EA Tischler - New Horizons Golf Approach. All rights reserved.

 tournament.
 It turned out we had played in back to back groups for the first two days.
 As my wife and I were

-hours.
-In that conversation Mac told me he had watched every swing I had made for two rounds and was
+In that conversation Mac told me he had watched every swing I had made for two rounds and was interested in

-interested in talking to me.
+talking to me.
 During that conversation I was able to share my Swing Anchor Concepts.
-I distinctly
+I distinctly remember telling

-remember telling Mac that, "Ben Hogan rotated around his left side, Sam Snead his Center of Gravity, and as you
+Mac that, "Ben Hogan rotated around his left side, Sam Snead his Center of Gravity, and as you know many players

 While working with other touring professionals many years later I was told that Mac was coaching a Front Anchor